How To Find A Coffee Bean Supplier

 There is a good chance that an importer will charge at least $4.50 a pound for the beans they bring in and then sell to someone else.

-When you buy food from a grocery store, you don’t have a relationship with your farmer, and the prices are higher than when you buy food from a farm directly.
+When you buy food from a grocery store, you don’t have a relationship with your farmer, and the prices are higher than when you purchase food from a farm directly.
 Check out this complete list of green coffee importers as you look for new business partners.

 Farms

-In the form of green beans, the price a coffee farmer should charge to pay their workers a living wage is about $3.75 per pound, or about $3.75 per pound.
+In the form of green beans, the price a coffee farmer should charge to pay their workers a living wage is about $3.75 per pound or about $3.75 per pound.
 The main advantages of this method are that it is more transparent, you can build relationships with your farmer, and the prices are lower.

-To make this process easier for their customers, some producers work with a single exporter to make it easier for their customers.
+To make this process easier for their customers some producers work with a single exporter to make it easier for their customers.

 Try Before You Buy